Gifts from Foreign Persons

 The IRS Wants to Know

 There are several reasons why the IRS tracks the receipt of gifts from foreign persons.
-But. the main reason is because foreign nationals without U.S. status are not subject to U.S. tax or reporting.
+But. the main reason is that foreign nationals without U.S. status are not subject to U.S. tax or reporting.
 In contrast, when a U.S. person gifts money or property, they are subject to U.S. estate tax rules.
 As a result, the person giving the gift files a gift tax return.

 Who Reports Gifts from Foreign Persons to the IRS?